syncfusion/ej2-react-docs/src/charts/bullet-chart/value-bar.md

 description: "The main data value is encoded by a length of the main bar in the middle of the chart, known as the Feature Measure. "
 ---

-# Feature Bar
+# Actual Bar

-The main data value is encoded by a length of the main bar in the middle of the chart, known as the `Feature Measure`.
-This is also called as `value Bar`.
-Also, if you want to display the target bar you should map the `valueField` name from the dataSource.
+To display the primary data or the current value of the data being measured known as the **Feature Measure** that should be encoded as a bar.
+This is called as the **Actual Bar** or the **Feature Bar** in the Bullet Chart, and to display the actual bar the [`valueField`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#valuefield) should be mapped to the appropriate field from the data source.

 {% tab template="bullet-chart/value-bar", sourceFiles="app/**/*.tsx", compileJsx=true %}